-Sustainable production as a vehicle for social impact: for Sana Jardin, Berber and Amazigh women learn to upcycle floral waste.
+Sustainable production as a vehicle for social impact: Berber and Amazigh women learn how to up-cycle floral waste for Sana Jardin.
 In conversation with Amy Christiansen

-Amy Christiansen spent her youth traveling across the globe with her grandmother, Mary Pomeroy, who co-founded The United States Delegations for Friendship Among Women, the organization works towards increasing communication between women from the United States and developing countries.
-As a result, she grew up surrounded by the scents of North Africa and the Middle East — neroli, jasmine and amber.
-It sparked a passion in her that led her into the world of perfumes.
+Amy Christiansen spent her youth traveling across the globe with her grandmother, Mary Pomeroy, who co-founded The United States Delegations for Friendship Among Women – the organization works towards increasing communication between women from the United States and developing countries.
+As a result, she grew up surrounded by the scents of North Africa and the Middle East – neroli, jasmine and amber.
+This fact sparked a passion in her which led her into the world of perfumes.

 The brand was preceded by in-depth research on the market and socio-economic circumstances of local communities: «It took us two years to launch Sana Jardin.
 I began by developing the branding and packaging, and traveling to Morocco to assess the needs of the community».